If you are having chest pain that may be due to a heart attack.

 What does the test result mean?

-Even a small rise in troponin may indicate some damage to the heart.
+Even a small rise in high-sensitivity (hs-cTn) troponin may indicate some damage to the heart.
 When a patient has a large increase in troponin concentration, then it is highly likely that they have had a heart attack or some other form of heart damage.
 If a patient with chest pain and known stable angina has a normal and stable hs-cTn troponin result, it is likely that their heart has not been damaged.

 Increased troponin concentrations should not be used by themselves to diagnose or rule out a heart attack.
 A physical examination, clinical history and electrocardiogram (ECG) or imaging investigations are also essential.
-The internationally agreed definition of heart attack requires evidence of a significant increase in troponin (or CK-MB) concentration with time together with evidence of a sudden reduction of heart muscle blood supply (ischaemia) from characteristic symptoms of the acute coronary syndrome (ACS) and new ECG changes or new imaging changes.
+The internationally agreed definition of heart attack requires evidence of a significant increase in troponin concentration with time together with evidence of a sudden reduction of heart muscle blood supply (ischaemia) from characteristic symptoms of the acute coronary syndrome (ACS) and new ECG changes or new imaging changes.

 Is there anything else I should know?